gyshan/gyshan.github.io/_posts/2019-09-04-The-Little-Prince.md

 ---

-“I am looking for friends.
+"I am looking for friends.
 What does that mean -- tame?"

 "It is an act too often neglected," said the fox.
 "It means to establish ties."